SaraRasoulian/WebAPI-Sample-DotNet-7/README.md

 `update-database`

-this command will generate the database schema in the __Postgres Container__.
+this command will generate the database schema in __Postgres Container__.

 ## Contributions
 Contributions are welcomed!
 If you identify areas for improvement, please feel free to raise an issue or submit a pull request.